PowershellScripts/PowershellScripts.github.io/articles/en/Viva/vivagraphapi.md

-Get the Microsoft 365 group associated with the Viva Engage community.
+Gets the Microsoft 365 group associated with the Viva Engage community.
 The M365 group is crucial for the management of the community.
 You can manage community operations through the associated Microsoft 365 group by adding or removing members, managing ownership, deleting or renaming the group, and updating its description.

 <img src="/articles/images/VivaGraphAPIgroup.PNG">